“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 While your spirit has fully experienced the redemption that Christ purchased for you with His precious blood, your soul and your body are still in the process of experiencing this redemption fully.
 They will be fully redeemed at the second coming of Christ.

-This is why the Bible often speaks of our redemption in a future tense.
+Therefore, the Bible often speaks of our redemption in the future tense.

 22 For we know that the whole creation groans and labors with birth pangs together until now.

 23 Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.